FurlanV/chat_room-backend/README.md

 ## About the backend

-The backend is an secure REST API that uses Json Web Tokens to generate access tokens.
+This application is an example of secure REST API that uses Json Web Tokens to generate access tokens.

 The API has the following endpoints: